lherlein/hugo-example-website/content/tactical-design/combat-system/_index.md

 ### Tactical Game Design
 # working-title

-Design of the battlefield-level tactical control portion of the game
+Design of the combat during the tactical control portion of the game